maxmeli123/Raspberry-Mods/OpenArena/README.md

 As for other games OpenArena need OpenGL driver enabled, the installer automatically check if you have it already enabled, if not, launch raspi-config for you, after you have enabled it, reboot and then rerun the installer to continue installation.

+Tested on Raspberry 3B and Raspberry Zero W.

 Enjoy